Sunday, May 30, 2021

 Metropolis >25,000 16,000 100,000 8th

 In a thorp or hamlet, you'll have difficulty to buy even basic equipment: there is no merchant, all you can buy is what the peasants are willing to sell -- food like milk, cheese, maybe a dog or an axe.
 You may make an exception for farm animals like horses, but most of the time, peasants will not want to sell these as their lifelihood depends on them.
 The peasants have little money to buy expensive weaponry and no use for it either.
-You might find a hedge wizard or lay priest there if you are lucky, but if you are looking for someone to break a curse, you'll need to get to at least a major village.
+You might find a hedge wizard or lay priest if you are lucky, but if you are looking for someone to break a curse, you'll need to get to at least a village.

 In a small town you get nearly all normal equipment, short of full plate or, if they can be bought in your campaign, magical weapons.
-To purchase those or raise the dead, you have to go to a large town.
+To purchase those or raise the dead, you have to go to a large town or city.
 Finally, in an metropolis, with the right connections it will be possible to get high level magic and esoteric items.
 (There are people that argue the population numbers are too low for anything but the dark ages).

 Rumor tables are highly useful, they help to create lively conversations, chatter and make the city feel more alive and multi-dimensional.
 The can share information about factions, plots, NPCs and provide adventure leads inside or out of the city.
 The classical table has rumors on the dungeon the players want to explore, too, or on the wilderness.